hfantini/react-medieval-clicker/README.md

 # DISCLAIMER

-This project is meant to be a study and update (2022) about React Framework and its derivatives. it's not a project designed to go live in a production scenario.
+This project is meant to be a study and update (2022) about React Framework and its derivatives.
+It's not a project designed to go live in a production scenario.
 Things like use LocalStorage to keep game data and browser (client) processing is not at all a good practice in real scenarios, and it only has been applied here to fill the purposes mentioned before.

 <br/>